angelo-j/POKE-TCG-Binder-App/README.md

 - `UserDao`

 ## API Integration
 The Pokémon TCG API is used to fetch real-time card details.
-Only essential information (image, Pokedex number, name, price) is stored in binders to minimize database size.
+Only essential information (image, Pokédex number, name, price) is stored in binders to minimize database size.

 ## Future Enhancements
+- **Repaired Testing**: To bring test classes up-to-speed with recent modifications.
-- **Pagination**: To improve user experience when browsing large sets of cards.
+- **Pagination Improvements**: To improve user experience when browsing large sets of cards.
 - **Frontend Development**: A user-friendly UI for managing binders and trades.
 - **Improved Trade System**: Possibly allowing auctions or direct swaps.